-A maple chopping block (PC12CHPBLK), stainless steel cover (PA12CVRJ), and non-stick titanium coated aluminum grill plate (PA12GRILHC) are available as accessories and are purchased separately.
-The maple chopping block and stainless steel cover are sized to fit on top of the surface when the griddle is not being used.
+A maple cutting board (PA12CHPBLK), stainless steel cover (PA12CVRJ), and non-stick titanium coated aluminum grill plate (PA12GRILHC) are available as accessories and may be purchased separately.
+The maple cutting board and stainless steel cover are sized to fit on top of the surface when the griddle is not being used.
 The non-stick grill plate accessory is designed to replace the griddle plate.
 See the instructions that come with the grill plate accessory for more details.